-Able to commit to a full 8-week paid internship
+Able to commit to a paid internship for a minimum of ten full weeks.

 NHGRI encourages individuals from racial and ethnic groups who have been underrepresented in biomedical research (Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, and Native Hawaiians and other Pacific Islanders), individuals with disabilities and individuals from disadvantaged backgrounds to apply.